It is a prescription medicine used to treat certain skin infections, such as impetigo and methicillin-resistant Staphylococcus aureus.

 In the case of Mupirocin, there are no specific foods that you should exclude from your diet when you receive this medication.

-Use Mupirocin exactly as prescribed by your doctor.
+Use Mupirocin precisely as prescribed by your doctor.
 Follow the instructions carefully on your prescription label.

 The dose of Mupirocin that your doctor recommends will be based on the following: